mmeyer2k/dcrypt/README.md

 ```

 ### Custom Encryption Suites
-Often it use useful to customize the encryption and authentication algorithms to fit a specific purpose.
+Often it is useful to customize the encryption and authentication algorithms to fit a specific purpose.
 Dcrypt offers two ways to extend the core encryption functionality.

 #### Static Wrapper